Sadia2000/Website-Prototype/README.md

 <b>Questions to people with experience in this field:</b>
 How can I put words below the 777 picture?
+Please feel free to help.